This page summarizes the process of rescuing an avalanche victim. Click on the links for details.

 - Probe every 25 cm (10 inches) in expanding circles

-- Leave the probe in place when you locate the victim
+- Leave the probe in place after locating the victim

 - Excavate the Victim with Your Shovel (read the details)